Literal cut and paste – palaeontological memes and content creation through the ages

 I can say we all relied on Joe to subtly (!) remind us of the names which went with the fresh new faces, and in turn keep them right on our wee habits.
 Gods forbid Gus has to drink his cider out of those branded glasses he inexplicably loathes or Brian have to drink his ale out of a chilled glass when he likes it warm!

 But it’s more than continuity.
-Despite his love of playing practical jokes (someone take the cling film away from him!) and his general tendency to annoy the bollocks off of us, he’s a really kind and supportive person in our community and he actually cares about folk.
+Despite his love of playing practical jokes (someone take the cling film away from him) and his general tendency to annoy the bollocks off of us, he’s a really kind and supportive person in our community and he actually cares about folk.

 I was in earlier and spoke to Nico Liverani, the General Manager of the new guard, who said: “I’ve not worked with anyone in ten years of hospitality who is more dedicated to their job, in such a genuinely caring and conscientious way.”

-He also helped me to spell ‘conscientious’ because apparently I might have had a couple of beers while writing this on my phone notes in the bar.
+He also helped me to spell ‘conscientious’ because I might have had a couple of beers while writing this on my phone notes in the bar.

 As an example of Joe being… well, himself: I started a small business last year and I’d been boring the arse off him about my new venture whenever I popped in.
 When I finally launched, he was one of my very first customers, handing me a tenner and telling me to ‘bring me as many dinosaurs as that buys’.
 One of the magnets I supplied him is still stuck on the door of the big fridge in the bar.